Week 1: How to Ask a Question in Psychological Science?

 First, "the influence of social media on wellbeing" is undefined until we specify the interventions (scrolling versus what?), the outcomes (which dimension of wellbeing?), and the time frame.
 Second, the answer to a causal question depends on the target population, and the populations that matter (thirteen-year-olds in Aotearoa New Zealand today) may differ from the population studied (British teenagers before 2019).
 Third, the individual causal effect is never observable; we can only recover average effects under assumptions we have not yet stated.

 The lesson is that before answering a question we must ask it.
 Psychology begins with a clearly defined question.
 A well-defined causal question requires a contrast between at least two interventions, a specified outcome and time horizon, and a target population.
+These are the five parts of the template: population, intervention, control, outcome, timing.
 In later weeks we add the further question of whether the observed data can identify that contrast.

 Most psychological research cannot randomise the variables we care about.
 We cannot randomly assign people to experience trauma, adopt a religion, or lose a job.
 Week 2 introduces the randomised experiment as the benchmark for causal inference and the graphical tools (causal diagrams) that allow us to reason about causation when randomisation is impossible.